Slim Gaillard: Early life

 Along with Gaillard's birthdate, his lineage and place of birth are disputed.
 Many sources state that he was born in Detroit, Michigan, though Gaillard said himself that he was born in Santa Clara, Cuba, of an Afro-Cuban mother called Maria (Mary Gaillard) and a German-Jewish father called Theophilus (Theophilus Rothschild) who worked as a ship's steward.

 During an interview in 1989, Gaillard added: "They all think I was born in Detroit because that was the first place I got into when I got to America."
 However, the 1920 census lists one "Beuler Gillard"[sic] as living in Pensacola, Florida, having been born in April 1918 in Alabama.
-Bulee Gaillard's Draft Registration card dated October 14, 1940, and signed by Gaillard, lists his birth date as "Jan 4 1911" in "Pensacola Florida."
-His World War II Army Enlistment Record also lists his birth year as 1911.
-Researchers Bob Eagle and Eric LeBlanc have concluded that he was probably born in June 1918 in Claiborne, Alabama, where a "Theophilus Rothchild"[sic] had been raised the son of a successful merchant in the small town of Burnt Corn; other documents give his name as Wilson, Bulee, or Beuler Gillard or Gaillard.
+Researchers Bob Eagle and Eric LeBlanc have concluded that Gaillard was probably born in June 1918 in Claiborne, Alabama, where a "Theophilus Rothchild"[sic] had been raised the son of a successful merchant in the small town of Burnt Corn; other documents give his name as Wilson, Bulee, or Beuler Gillard or Gaillard.
+Several documents from the federal government of the United States give an earlier birth year: Gaillard's draft registration card—dated October 14, 1940, and signed by him—lists his birth date as January 4, 1911, in Pensacola, Florida; his World War II enlistment record with the U.S. Army also lists his birth year as 1911; and his entry in the Social Security Death Index gives his date of birth as January 9, 1911.

-At age 12, he accompanied his father on a world voyage and was accidentally left behind on the island of Crete.
+At age 12, Gaillard accompanied his father on a world voyage and was accidentally left behind on the island of Crete.
 On a television documentary in 1989, he said, "When I was stranded in Crete, I was only 12 years old.
 I stayed there for four years.
 I traveled on the boats to Beirut and Syria and I learned to speak the language and the people's way of life."
 After learning a few words of Greek, he worked on the island "making shoes and hats".
 He then joined a ship working the eastern Mediterranean ports, mainly Beirut, where he picked up some knowledge of Arabic.